Texas State Park Road Trip

 Little did we know, well I kinda knew, but we would traverse the Texas coastline and visit two more state parks along the way.

 Lake Corpus Christi state park is not on the beach.
 As the name states it’s a lake, but it features a ton of water and is a pretty legit fishing spot.
 It has camping and hiking opportunities, but I’ll say that the trails are limited according to the map.
 We went for relaxation and fishing during this trip; I didn’t hike any trails.

 This state park is also a CCC state park, so be on the lookout for the pavilion that is tucked away above the lake.
-Its views are spectacular, but if you venture closer towards the water you follow a path way down some steps and the edge of the park.
-It’s really quite remarkable.
+Its views are spectacular, but if you venture closer towards the water you follow a pathway down some steps and the edge of the park.
+It’s quite remarkable.
 This is also the site where I found my first survey marker shockingly.

 We stayed near the water, and it was really pretty, BUT the wind blowing off of the water directly into the tent was almost unbearable.
 Keep that in mind if you’re a light sleeper.

 This park has a ton of water so there are a ton of places to camp.
 Very reminiscent of Inks Lake SP.
 There are also group and screened shelters as well.
-Entrance to this park for day use is $5/adults. and children 12 and younger free.
+The entrance to this park for day use is $5/adults. and children 12 and younger free.